krakjoe/tombs/README.md

 ## To communicate with Tombs:

+Tombs can be configured to communicate via a unix or TCP socket, the following are valid examples:

+  - `unix://zend.tombs.socket`
+  - `unix:///var/run/zend.tombs.socket`
+  - `tcp://127.0.0.1:8010`
+  - `tcp://localhost:8010`

+*Note: If the scheme is omitted, the scheme is assumed to be unix*

 Tombs will send each populated tomb as a json encoded packet, with one tomb per line, with the following format, prettified for readability:

     {